openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ### Xiaomi devices

-Xiaomi/Aqara devices are not fully ZigBee compliant, and are known to suffer from multiple problems.
+Xiaomi/Aqara devices are not fully Zigbee compliant, and are known to suffer from multiple problems.

 #### Pairing